FelicianoAnthony/Python_projects/README.md

 # Django

-A simple website created with Django that can be hosted on your local machine
+A website created with Django that can be hosted on your local machine

 # Machine Learning

-A simple machine learning model to predict total number of wins across all Major League Baseball Teams in a given season
+A machine learning project to predict total number of wins across all Major League Baseball Teams in a given season

 # Random subreddit tweeter